 4. Keep lots of toilet paper stocked.

 Have you ever been to a party and there wasn’t any toilet paper in their bathroom?
 I have, way too many times to count.
 Admittedly this isn’t a cleaning hack but it’s an essential part of hosting 101.
 Toilet paper is the one thing that we make sure we have stocked in our home at all times.
-Whenever I’m in Family Dollar, I make sure to grab Scott® ComfortPlus™ 12ct Big Rolls to stock our bathrooms.
+Keeping extra on hand that guests can easily access while they’re in your home is essential.

 5. Use paper goods instead.

 Paper goods have come such a long way.
 Whenever we’re hosting I love to find paper plates that are designed to match our theme.
 They’re cute, affordable and make cleanup extra simple.
 There’s nothing worse than having to scrape sticky mac and cheese off of plates after a long evening of hosting.
 Paper goods are recyclable so it makes for a great sustainable option as well.

 6. Assign jobs.